eddy862/COMP2042_CW/README.md

 16. **Projectile cleanup**: Cleaned up user and enemy projectiles when they are off-screen to save memory, resulting in a significant decrease in memory usage.
 17. **UI cleanup**: Cleaned up all children of the root of the scene when entering a new level to save memory.
 18. **Final level options**: When the user loses or wins the final level, display buttons to restart from level 1 or return to the main menu.
+19. **Pause Menu and Screen Blur**: When the game is paused, the game screen is blurred, and a pause menu is displayed on top of it.
+    - Achieved by using two `Group` objects (`upperRoot` and `lowerRoot`) added to a single `Group` in `LevelParent`.
+All game elements are added to `lowerRoot`.
+    - When the game is paused, a pause menu is added to `upperRoot`, and `lowerRoot` is blurred.
+    - When the game is resumed, the pause menu is removed from `upperRoot`, and `lowerRoot` returns to its original state.

 ## Implemented but Not Working Properly